Roja (film): Plot

 Faced with the daunting task of rescuing her husband, Roja runs from pillar to post, pleading with politicians and the military for help.
-Further complicating matters is the language barrier: She can't speak their language, and they can't speak hers.
+Further complicating matters is the language barrier: she cannot speak their language, and they cannot speak hers.
 Meanwhile, Rishi, held captive by a group of terrorists led by Liaqat, an associate to Wasim Khan, tries to reason with the terrorists, about their misdirected motive for the liberation of Kashmir.
 Liaqat's sister shows a little compassion towards him.
 Initially, when Roja's efforts fail, the Indian government denies any negotiations with the terrorists for the release of Rishi in the media.

 The angered terrorists attempt to burn an Indian flag.
 Rishi risks his life to put out the fire and shows the terrorist how much the country means to him, a regular citizen.
 When Liaqat's younger brother, who with a few other youths from his village was sent across the border to Pakistan for training, is shot by the Pakistan Army, Liaqat's strong belief is shaken, but he still manages to convince himself of the cause.
 Consequently, Roja's efforts to apprise the politicians of her suffering and pain are successful as a minister pities her and offers to help.

 Much to the chagrin of Rayappa, the government decides to release Wasim Khan in exchange for Rishi.
 Rishi, not wanting to be used as a pawn to release a dangerous terrorist, gets help from the sympathetic Liaqat's sister and escapes — with Liaqat and his men chasing him.
 Rayappa, Roja, and other army officers get to the hostage exchange spot with Wasim Khan, but Liaqat does not show up.
 The Army locks Wasim Khan up in the prison.